 To learn more about finding an egg donor, please contact us using our online form.
 We’re happy to answer your questions.
 You may also use the online appointment request form to schedule a visit to discuss using an egg donor.

 Egg donation agencies and egg banks handle most egg donations, though patients can make arrangements with a friend or family member.
 The egg donor may be a known donor, who is familiar to the recipients, or an anonymous donor.

 Other types of egg donors can be women who previously underwent IVF for their own pregnancy and have eggs remaining after treatment.
 These eggs can be cryopreserved (frozen and stored) and donated to infertile couples in need.

 Egg donors are carefully screened and are generally limited to women 21 to 31 years old, in good health, with excellent quality and quantity of eggs.
-The egg donor screening process usually includes:

 Egg donors may be compensated for their involvement, commitment and time.
 Rates of compensation vary depending on various factors, including egg donation agency involvement, ovulation stimulation medications used and other clinic factors.